Areso/civitas/README.md

 Source code
 ===========

-The application can be downloaded from GitHub.com by issueing:
+The application can be downloaded from GitHub.com:

 `git clone git@github.com/sizeofcat/city-builder.git`